gazebosim/docs/ci.md

 * There were infrastructure failures in a previous build.
 * There are fixes upstream, on infra or dependencies, that may make a new build pass.

-The following methods can be used to re-trigger builds:
+The following methods can be used by maintainers to re-trigger builds:

 * **Jenkins**
     * Make a comment starting with `@osrf-build run tests` on the pull request and all Jenkins builds will be re-triggered.
     * To restart just one specific build and avoid re-running builds that aren't necessary, go to the failing build and click `Retry`.
-This is only available to maintainers.
 * **Actions**
     * On the top-right of a build, click `Re-run jobs`.
-This button is only available to maintainers and sometimes mysteriously disappears.
+Note that this button sometimes mysteriously disappears.

 ### Custom branches